-There will be specks of it floating in the water and the cloudy looking saliva will settle at the bottom of the glass.
+Specks will float in the water, and the cloudy-looking saliva will settle at the bottom of the glass.

 Generally, the faster this happens and the more strings and cloudiness present, the more serious the candida infection.

-The cause of candida is high acidity, you can test your body alkaline/acidity balance at home with pH test strips
+The cause of candida is high acidity; you can test your body’s alkaline/acidity balance at home with pH test strips.

 Candia5 Home Test

-http://candia5.com/ offer a simple blood test which you can do at home yourself, quickly and effectively, if you are not comfortable with treating on the basis of a spit test.
+http://candia5.com/ offers a simple blood test which you can do at home quickly and effectively if you are not comfortable with treatment based on a spit test.

 As mentioned above, it is also possible to have a stool test done via the Candida Test Service in the UK.